 Can I fast during my menstrual cycle?
 Frankly it was quite tough for me because I craved to eat during my fast.
 On the first month I gave up as I couldn’t continue during my periods.
 But I gave it a try on the second month and it’s been very helpful.
 I noticed that I felt less bloated and even my cramps weren’t that painful.

 I have lost 4 kgs and it’s all because of Intermittent fasting as I haven’t started exercising yet.
-On days when I am traveling sometimes I take a from from intermittent fasting and sometimes do it even when I am traveling, totally depends on my mood.
+On days when I am traveling sometimes I take a break from intermittent fasting and sometimes do it even when I am traveling, totally depends on my mood.
 On the next couple of months I am planning to add exercise on my routine to make this even better.
 To be honest I have noticed that my mental health has drastically improved after I adopted this lifestyle.

 Hope this helps you with your struggles and goals like it helped me.